Knizhnik-Zamolodchikov equations in Deligne categories: Solutions to dynamical differential equations

 which sends the highest-weight vector of $W_{\gamma^\top}$ to the product of highest-weight vectors.
 One might also try to write solutions for large integer $t$ using Theorem 3.1 in \cite{FMTV} on the $\mathfrak{gl}_{n+m}$ weight space $\left(\Lambda^{\gamma_1}W \otimes \cdots \otimes \Lambda^{\gamma_t}W\right)[\beta]$.
 However, we can show that the solutions obtained in this way actually lie in the image of $\varphi$, and are in fact the same as the solutions obtained in Theorem \ref{solthm}.
 Explicitly, the ``new'' solutions are described as follows: let $P$ be the set of sequences $\sigma=(i_1^1,\dots,i_{s_1}^1;\dots ;i_1^t,\dots,i_{s_t}^{t})$ consisting of the numbers $1,\dots,\ol{m}$ arranged into $t$ rows.
 For each such sequence, define the differential form $\omega_{\sigma} = \omega_{i_1^1,\dots,i_{s_1}^1} \wedge \cdots \wedge \omega_{i_1^t,\dots,i_{s_t}^t}$ where $\omega_{i_1,\dots,i_s} := d\log(t_{i_1}-t_{i_2}) \wedge \dots \wedge d\log (t_{i_{s-1}}-t_{i_s})\wedge d\log (t_{i_s})$.
 Also define the vector $f_{\sigma}v := f_{c(i_1^1)} \cdots f_{c(i_{s_1}^1)} v_1 \tensor \cdots \tensor f_{c(i_1^t)} \cdots f_{c(i_{s_t}^t)} v_t$ where $v_j$ is the highest-weight vector in $\Lambda^{\gamma_j}W$.
 Then the ``new'' solutions are given by

 where

+Here $|\sigma|$ is the sign of the permutation associated to $\sigma$ -- note that the sequence $(i_1^1,\dots,i_{s_1}^1,\dots ,i_1^t,\dots,i_{s_t}^{t})$ is related to a standard sequence $(1,\dots, \ol{m})$ by a unique permutation.
 By repeatedly using Lemma 7.4.4 from \cite{SV} and the formula for the action of a Lie algebra $\mathfrak{g}$ on a tensor product of $\mathfrak{g}$-modules, we can re-arrange terms in \eqref{newintsols}.
 This way we can see that the solutions \eqref{newintsols} are the same as \eqref{intsols}. \end{rem}

 \begin{ex} As in Example \ref{Sm}, consider the case when $\lambda,\mu=0$ and $m=n$ so we have $\Hom_{\Rep(GL_t)}(\mathbbm{1}, V^{*\otimes m}\otimes V^{\otimes m}) \cong \CC[S_m]$.
 This is also identified with the $\mathfrak{gl}_{2m}$-weight space $W_{\gamma^\top}[\beta]$ where